Schema

 The schema

-is also available in the segmented client, containing schema for the current segment.
+is also available in the segmented client, containing schema with a single segment.

 import { schema } from '@client/root';